Robomb888/LOSReader/README.md

 ```
 pytesseract.pytesseract.tesseract_cmd = r"path/to/tesseract.exe"
 ```
-so that it points to the path to tesseract.exe and save.
+so that it points to tesseract.exe and save.
 ## Usage
 Files are stored in three main folders: **samples, results, and cache.**